kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - a distinct attribute constraint to prevent allocating the same shareable device in the same claim multiple times.

 Relations to other KEPs:
-- [KEP 4815](https://github.com/kubernetes/enhancements/issues/4815): The partitioned devices can be a shareble device or have mutually exclusive partitions where one partition is shareable and the other is not.
+- [KEP 4815](https://github.com/kubernetes/enhancements/issues/4815): The partitioned devices can be a shareable device or have mutually exclusive partitions where one partition is shareable and the other is not.
 - [KEP 5007](https://github.com/kubernetes/enhancements/issues/5007): The allocated share can be provisioned at the pre-bind step.
 - [KEP 4817](https://github.com/kubernetes/enhancements/issues/4817): A single network device can be shared across multiple pods, with each allocated share's `NetworkData` identified by a unique Share UID.